Lnk: Simplify Your Dotfiles with a Git-Native CLI

 brew tap yarlson/lnk

-Homebrew handles everything for you, including updates.
-Just brew upgrade lnk
+brew install lnkHomebrew handles everything, including updates.
+Just brew upgrade lnk when you want new features.

 Manual Download